We’re charting a responsible path forward for open ocean aquaculture in the U.S.

 A strong regulatory framework

-A strong regulatory framework to ensure offshore aquaculture is safe, sustainable, equitable, and based on scientific evidence
+A strong regulatory framework to ensure open ocean aquaculture is safe, sustainable, equitable, and based on scientific evidence

 Creating opportunities